Blog Img

 Pay audit

 Equal work for equal money.
 It has to be the starting point.
 Conducting a pay audit across your existing staff to ensure parity regardless of gender and then making the necessary adjustments has to happen.
 Women shouldn’t be at a disadvantage financially because of their gender.
-Among full-time employees in the UK the gender pay gap was8.3%, up from 7.7% last year.
-It’s our duty to close that gap in our businesses, and from a retention perspective your business will benefit from it.
+Among full-time employees in the UK, the gender pay gap was 8.3%, up from 7.7% last year.
+It’s our duty to close that gap in our businesses, and from a retention perspective, your business will benefit from it.

 Mentorship & internal networks

-Women need to be encouraged from a young age, to be told anything is possible, to have career aspirations and to be given the support and belief that they can achieve whatever they set their minds on.
+Women need to be encouraged from a young age, to be told anything is possible, to have career aspirations, and to be given the support and belief that they can achieve whatever they set their minds on.

-In the workplace this means support networks, mentorship, training and development opportunities have to be in place for every woman to access.
+In the workplace, this means support networks, mentorship, and training & development opportunities have to be in place for every woman to access.

 It’s been found that women CEOs were nearly twice as likely as men to be an outside appointment, despite research finding internal CEO candidates perform better over time.
 Demonstrating the importance of an internal support network when it comes to promotion opportunities at a senior level.